thormeier/nuxt-mjml/README.md

 ```
 <mj-section :number-of-columns="2">
   <mj-column>...</mj-column>
   <mj-column>...</mj-column>
 </mj-section>
 ```

 ## Missing functionality

-The following components are either expected to be broken or need extra implementation:
+The following components are not implemented because they have simpler solutions that can be offered via Vue:

- * mj-head
- * mj-head-attributes
- * mj-head-breakpoints
- * mj-head-font
- * mj-head-html-attributes
- * mj-head-style
- * mj-head-title
+ * mj-attributes - Can be achieved via using components
+ * mj-breakpoints - Is achieved via setting the `breakpoint` attribute on `<mjml>`.
+ * mj-html-attributes - Can be achieved via component props

 ## Use MJML context in custom component